EdCharbeneau/BlazeDown/Readme.md

 This experiment was to test out Blazor and see how easy (or difficult) it was to use a .NET Standard library on the client.

-[BlazeDown is available online](http://edcharbeneau.com/BlazeDown/), you can [read about the initial build of BlazeDown](http://edcharbeneau.com/blazedown-with-blazor/) or view the latest version of the BlazeDown source code here on GitHub.
+[BlazeDown is available online](http://edcharbeneau.com/BlazeDown/), you can [read about the building of BlazeDown](http://edcharbeneau.com/blazedown-with-blazor/) or view the latest version of the BlazeDown source code here on GitHub.